abhishekagarwal777/prachand-ehr/README.md

 `username:password`.

-The Basic Auth mechanism is implemented as "opt-in" and can be activated either by providing an environment variable `SECURITY_AUTHTYPE=BASIC` with the start command or by adding the value into the main application.yml file.
+The Basic Auth mechanism is implemented as "opt-in" and can be activated either by providing an environment variable `SECURITY_AUTHTYPE=BASIC` with the start command or by adding the value into the target application.yml file.

 Currently we have support one user with password which can be set via environment variables `SECURITY_AUTHUSER` and `SECURITY_AUTHPASSWORD`.
 By default these values are set with `PrachandEHR-user` and `authPassword=SuperSecretPassword`